×

 Dr Ajay Kummar Pandey, Advocate Supreme Court of India

-Your common answer to this question will be in affirmative.
+Your common answer to this question will be in the affirmative.
 But then, it is not so simple and straight or else why does the police not entertain your complaint and just evict the person in possession of the property?
 Two, why are so many litigations pending all over the courts in the country and even after a decision in favor of the title holder, the matters are dragged in higher courts for years?

 Before coming to finer points of law on this subject, let us first understand property rights.
 Actually, the law of land, recognizes both the rights, that the ownership by virtue of title and also possessory title, that by virtue of actual possession of the property.
 Now, we need to see that in case of conflict between title holder and possessor of immovable property, who has got an upper hand, at least in legal terms.